 Students who complete the ADVANCE Program compare very favorably with students with an equivalent 19 ACT and with all students in the liberal arts program.
 Students who have completed the program have achieved higher grades and a higher retention rate than students admitted to Harding before the ADVANCE Program began.
 Our courses provide an excellent foundation to Harding’s liberal arts program for those students who integrate the skills and apply the strategies that are practiced and taught in ADVANCE classes.

 Will I take all of the ADVANCE classes?

 The classes you take will depend on your individual ACT or SAT scores.
 For example, if your English subscore on the ACT is 18 or below, you will take ENG 100 (Basic English).
 If your English subscore is 19 or higher, you will take ENG 111 (Composition 1).

 Is it possible to test out of any of the ADVANCE classes?

-You will be given the opportunity to test out of the reading program during Summer Stampede and Student Impact.
+You will be given the opportunity to test out of the reading program during Bison Bound and Student Impact.
 An opportunity to test out of ENG 100 will be given on the first day of class.
 If needed, the change to your schedule will be made as soon as possible.